huginn/huginn/doc/manual/installation.md

     sudo mysql -u root -p

+    # The default password upon installation is blank

 Once in the MySQL shell, run the following command to set the password for the root user by replacing `new-password` with a password of your choice

     ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'new-password';